csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 ### The vendors

 Snowflake has enjoyed remarkable growth over the past 10 years, culminating in their IPO last year.
-A continued growth story depends on pulling more traditional data engineering, into the warehouse.
+A continued growth story depends on pulling more traditional data engineering into the warehouse.
 [BigQuery](https://cloud.google.com/bigquery), [Redshift](https://aws.amazon.com/redshift/), and [Databricks](https://www.databricks.com/) (in the opposite sense) rely on similar capabilities.

 What will happen?
 Let’s all pay attention, as the future unfolds in front of us.

+Many thanks to the people that reviewed and provided suggestions for this post, including [Sarah Bedell](https://twitter.com/sarahmk125) and [Bill Palombi](http://palom.bi/).

 {: .box-note}
 A new feature hails below!